 | Crown Chakra | Violet | Top of the head | Spirituality, connection to the divine |

 Keep this table handy as you begin.
 By understanding this energetic map, you can notice where you feel out of sync and intentionally use color to help restore flow.
-For a visual reference, see 7ChakraColors.com.
+For visual references and images of each chakra, see 7ChakraColors.com.

 The Ancient Roots of Chakra Wisdom